 To ensure affordability, project rental assistance funds are provided to cover the difference between the HUD-approved operating costs and the amount the residents pay (each resident pays 30 percent of adjusted income).
+Project rental assistance contracts are approved initially for three years and are renewable based on the availability of funds.
 Project rental assistance funds may also be used to provide supportive services and to hire a service coordinator.
 The supportive services must be appropriate to the varying needs of the elderly residents and must allow for persons to age-in-place and live independently.